-The Lupus Foundation of America, Pacific Northwest Office welcomed nearly 500 participants to the Walk to End Lupus Now at the Seattle Center on Saturday, September 10th.
+The Lupus Foundation of America, Pacific Northwest Office welcomed nearly 800 participants to the Walk to End Lupus Now events in Seattle and Portland.

 The Lupus Foundation of America estimates that approximately 40% of people with lupus will eventually have to stop working because of their condition.
 Attorney Anne Kysar has helped people with lupus gain their Social Security Disability Insurance benefits in the Pacific Northwest.
 Read what Kysar shared with the Foundation.